 North Dakota State University is ranked among the top 108 research Universities in the U.S., reflecting our success in securing external research funding and in graduating Ph.D. students.

 NDSU is interested in hearing what your company needs to succeed in a competitive global market.
-Let's talk about how your company’s goals fit into potential opportunities to collaborate on solving long-term challenges, as well as conducting short-term initiatives.
+Let's talk about how your company’s goals fit into potential opportunities to collaborate.

 The multidisciplinary team that forms the Composites Research Group is focused on the development, improvement and implementation of advanced composites sourced from both synthetic and agricultural based materials.
 The goal is to capitalize on their respective superior specific properties and sustainability and to provide continual advancements to the knowledge base upon which further innovations may be inspired.